Viewing this page on your device?

 During the preschool years, your child should be getting lots of opportunity to develop hand strength and dexterity through exposure to a variety of fine motor activities.

-your child is generally able to play well with small items and is learning to manipulate crayons and scissors, then most fine motor activities advertised for this age group will be achievable for him/her.
+If your child is generally able to play well with small items and is learning to manipulate crayons and scissors, then most fine motor activities advertised for this age group will be achievable for him/her.

 if that is the case, then many fine-motor-based preschool learning activities may end in frustration and tears.
 This may be an indication that your child's hand and finger muscles need some help.